palant/palant.info/content/articles/an-overview-of-the-pppp-protocol-for-iot-cameras/index.md

 [^13]: Each message is preceded by a 4 bytes header: 3 bytes payload size, 1 byte I/O type (1 for AUTH, 2 for VIDEO, 3 for AUDIO, 4 for IOCTRL, 5 for FILE).
 The payload starts with a type-specific header.
 If I read the code correctly, the first 16 bytes of the payload are encrypted with AES-ECB (unpadded) while the rest is sent unchanged.
 There is an “xor byte” in the payload header which is changed with every request seemingly to avoid generating identical ciphertexts.
 Payloads smaller than 16 bytes are not encrypted.
 I cannot see any initialization of the encryption key beyond filling it with 32 zero bytes, which would mean that this entire mechanism is merely obfuscation.
 [^14]: The overall protocol seems identical to eWeLink.
 However, the smart locks are only supposed to respond to six commands, and the command IDs are different from the ones eWeLink uses.
 [^15]: The protocol is very similar to the one used by VStarcam apps like O-KAM Pro, down to sending two sets of credentials.
 However, the actual CGI endpoints and their parameters are different.

+## Changelog

+* 2026-01-13: Expanded the section on the Yi Technology fork, the differences here are more extensive than explained originally.
+* 2026-01-08: Added Geeni, Arenti, InstarVision apps to the table.
+* 2026-01-05: Linked to the new detailed article on PPPP encryption.
+* 2025-12-15: Added eufy-original eufy Security, LOCKLY® apps to the table.
+* 2025-12-08: Added Aqara Home, OMGuard HD, SmartLife - Smart Living apps to the table.
+* 2025-11-17: Added eWeLink, Owltron, littlelf and ZUMIMALL apps to the table.
+* 2025-11-07: This article originally grouped Xiaomi Home together with Yi apps.
+This was wrong, Xiaomi uses a completely different protocol to communicate with their PPPP devices.
+A brief description of this protocol has been added.
+* 2025-11-07: Added App2Cam Plus app to the table, representing a number of apps which all seem to be belong to ABUS Smartvest Wireless Alarm System.